Medically reviewed on July 16, 2018

 FDA pregnancy category C. It is not known whether salmeterol inhalation will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether salmeterol inhalation passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+You should not breast-feed while using salmeterol.

 Salmeterol can increase the risk of asthma-related hospitalization in children and teenagers.
 It is very important that children using salmeterol inhalation for asthma use it together with another long-term asthma control medication.